Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

-## TaskList
+## TaskGraph

 Manual synchronization is very error prone and difficult to optimize and maintain.
 Writing some automatic synchronization abstraction is mandatory for any complex program using vulkan.

-Daxa provides a util called TaskList.
-TaskList allows us to compile a list of GPU tasks and their dependencies into a synchronized set of commands.
+Daxa provides a util called TaskGraph.
+TaskGraph allows us to compile a list of GPU tasks and their dependencies into a synchronized set of commands.
 This simplifies your code by making different tasks completely self-contained, while also reordering and generating optimized synchronization for the given tasks automatically.
-TaskList is a simple auto-synch abstraction that can be used "as is" or as a reference to design your own auto-synch on top of daxa.
+TaskGraph is a simple auto-synch abstraction that can be used "as is" or as a reference to design your own auto-synch on top of daxa.

-We are going to use TaskList here, as a showcase of how it is used and to keep this tutorial shorter.
+We are going to use TaskGraph here, as a showcase of how it is used and to keep this tutorial shorter.

 ```cpp
 enum class TaskCondition